DragonTechRoyale/EFI-Asus-B450M-K/README.md

 Specs:

-CPU: Ryzen 5 3600 @ 4.3Ghz
+CPU: Ryzen 5 3600 @ 4.3Ghz (Great CPU)

-GPU: RX 5500XT 8GB Gigabyte Gaming OC
+GPU: RX 5500XT 8GB Gigabyte Gaming OC (don't buy this, it works fine on macOS but it's hot, loud, and crashes frequantly on Windows and Linux)

-RAM: 12GB RAM @ 3000Mhz (HyperX Fury RGB 3200Mhz and an HP 4GB stick, both running 3000Mhz CL15 with XMP)
+RAM: 12GB RAM @ 3000Mhz (HyperX Fury RGB 3200Mhz and an HP 4GB stick, both running 3000Mhz CL15 with XMP), would recommend at least 16GB@3200Mhz CL16 for Ryzen

-SSD: 512GB SKhynix HFM512GDJTNI NVMe
+SSD: 512GB SKhynix HFM512GDJTNI NVMe (too slow for an NVMe)

-MOBO: Asus Prime B450M-K
+MOBO: Asus Prime B450M-K (good if you don't mind the lack of features)